Introduction:

 SpamAssassin Caller:

 The actual SpamAssassin Caller module is sac.exe.
-You just drag it from the zipfile to your IMail directory.
+You just drag it and sacserver.exe from the zipfile to your IMail directory.
 All configuration parameters come from the Registry.
-After installing sac.exe, you may test it's settings by opening a command window (Start|Run|Cmd), cd to \IMail, type sac -D and press enter.
-You should see a diagnostic panel showing all your configured settings.
+After installing sac.exe, you may test it's settings by opening a command window (Start|Run|Cmd), cd to \IMail, start the server with "start sacserver" and "sac -D".
+You will see a diagnostic panel showing all your configured settings.
 You modify the configuration using REGEDIT.
 Drill to HKLM/Software/SpamAssassin Caller.